wdi-sg/cli-todo/README.md

 *Hint*:
 Which `jsonfile` library functions will you use for each of the above deliverables?

+*Hint*:
+What will the JSON look like inside the `data.json` file when your app is done running an `add`?

 #### Further:

 #### Mark as done